 “They’re… squishy… what the hell…” Without looking, Duo mopped up what he’d spewed down his front, still laughing and coughing.

 It was a good thing they’d already gotten the fitting-room portion of the day out of the way.
 As he entered a second round of napkin application to his newly-spotted shirt, Duo finally managed a complete sentence.
 “What are those?”

 “Like in pudding?”
 Duo laughed.
 “Whose idea was it to put that in a drink?”
-And he looked askance down his straw; now he realized why it was so big.
+And he looked askance down his straw; now he recognized the reason for its diameter.

 Heero shrugged.
 “Do you not like it?”

 Thoughtfully Duo took another drink, at the same moment tossing the napkins into a trash can by the door.
 And after a very intense and serious assessment, he laughed again, less disastrously this time, and commented, “Yes, I like it!
 It’s hilarious!
 But I think ‘weird’ wasn’t quite strong enough, before.”

 “Good,” Heero said with a smile.
 Then he gestured to stop Duo from taking a seat at the little table just outside the shop.
 “Let’s go sit in the car.”